Construction and application of algebraic dual polynomial representations for finite element methods on quadrilateral and hexahedral meshes: Two-dimensional dual spaces

 \subsubsection{Dual finite element}

-The construction of the dual basis functions of the space $\widetilde{D}^h(K)$ is done in the same manner as for the dual basis functions of the space $\widetilde{C}^h(K)$.
-In this case, the dual basis functions can be expressed in terms of the primal basis functions as
+The construction of the dual basis functions of the space $\widetilde{D}(K)$ is done in the same \VJ{way} as for the dual basis functions of the space $\widetilde{C}(K)$.
+In this case, the dual basis functions are expressed in terms of the primal basis functions as

 with